Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 5. Paste the id into the textarea and save
 6. Run a library scan

+Or extend the folder name of your series with `[CrunchyrollId-<id>]` like tvdbid <br> https://jellyfin.org/docs/general/server/media/shows/

 ## Build

 Install the dotnet 8 sdk and run `dotnet build`